This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Cook Lamb Chops In The Oven

 The complete guide for how to cook lamb chops in the oven!
-This lamb chop recipe (+ simple marinade!) is the best way to make perfect baked lamb chops at home.
+This baked lamb chop recipe delivers juicy, flavorful results every single time!

 In a large bowl, whisk together 3 tablespoons of olive oil with the remaining lamb chop marinade ingredients: lemon juice, crushed garlic, rosemary, thyme, oregano, salt, and pepper.
 Add the lamb chops.
 Turn them to coat in marinade and press the marinade into the chops.
 Cover with plastic and marinate at room temperature for 30-60 minutes.
 (Alternatively, marinate in the refrigerator for a few hours or overnight, but let lamb chops sit at room temperature for 30 minutes before cooking.)

 Preheat the oven to 375 degrees F (190 degrees C).

 Heat a tablespoon of olive oil in a large cast iron grill pan over medium-high heat for about 2 minutes, until screaming hot and shimmering.
 Add the lamb chops in a single layer, fat side down.
 Sear for 2 minutes, until browned on the bottom, then flip and sear for 2 more minutes until browned on the other side.
 If making 8 lamb chops as written, you’ll need to do a batch of 4 on the stovetop and then the oven (below), then repeat stovetop and oven with the remaining 4.